 Commenting ahead of the Annual Conference, John Longworth, Director General of the British Chambers of Commerce, said:

-“This years’ general election is set to be the most unpredictable vote in decades.
-Our Annual Conference – set in the crucial run up to the polls – offers senior politicians the opportunity to clearly set out how they will deliver a more confident and more enterprising Britain.
+“We’re very pleased to add Chuka Umunna and Vince Cable to an already impressive line-up of speakers at our conference.
+As this years’ general election is set to be the most unpredictable vote in decades, our Annual Conference offers senior politicians the opportunity to clearly set out how they will deliver a more confident and more enterprising Britain.
 By setting out a true ‘Business Plan for Britain’, the political parties can instil confidence among British businesses across the country, so they can focus on delivering long –term growth and prosperity for the UK.”